Q: Who can apply?

-A: All faculty, alumni, student or current staff member can register to be a vendor.
+A: All faculty, alumni, student or current staff members can register to be a vendor.

 Q: What can I sell?

 A: Only your own original artwork.
 However, you may not sell live animals or food items due to health regulations.

 A: Registration begins Wednesday, Oct.
 9 at 12:00pm.
 Registration will close on Friday, Oct.
 11 at 5:00pm, or until registration is full.
 Art Market is limited to the first 275 artists that register.
 There will be a waitlist created after that point.

 Q: Can I sell my work if I did not apply online?

 A: Yes, last year everyone on the waitlist was offered a spot to sell (over 20 people)

 Q: Is there a commission or fee to sell my work?